eclipse/paho.mqtt.cpp/README.md

     - The client object tracks the desired MQTT version that the app requested and/or is currently connected at.
 Internally this is now required by the `response_options` the need to distinguish between pre-v5 and post-v5 callback functions.
     - More descriptive error messages (PR #154), integrated into the `mqtt::exception` class.
     - The`message` and various options classes were updated for MQTT v5 to include properties and reson codes (where appropriate).
+    - Applications can (finally) get server responses from the various ack packets.
+These are available through the tokens after they complete.

 ## Contributing